 Ages 15 - 18

-This Capstone Expedition is open to students who have completed Climber’s Journey Up North or another intermediate climbing expedition, and by invitation.
-Students will be expected to complete advance preparation including food dehydration, route planning, and participate in group fundraising activities.
+This expedition is open to students who have completed Climber’s Journey Up North or another intermediate climbing expedition.

 CLICK HERE